jonolt/mmusicc/README.md

 ## Metadata Music Control

-mmusicc is a lightweight audio file and metadata control and synchronization program to transfer the changes in a master music library to a derived music library.
-New files or albums are converted and created with ffmpeg, changed metadata only is copied to.
+mmusicc is a lightweight audio file and metadata control and synchronization program to transfer the changes made in a master music library to a derived music library. ~~New files or albums are converted using ffmpeg.~~ When the file already exits, the metadata is compared und updated if it has changed.
 The individual tags and their processing can be freely selected by each user via a configuration file.
-There should also be preconfigured configurations.
-ID3 tags are possibly processed before.
-There will be a simple Autofill feature which will be only applied to source files, and fill empty fields from pattern.

-The folder structure and directory/file names must be identical, this should be given when this toll is used to one-way sync the parent directory.
+A simple Autofill future can be used to fix small consistency errors, which rules are also editable in the config file.
+To Synchronize multiple folders at once, the folder structure, directory- and file-names must be identical at source and target, this should be given when this tool is used to one-way sync the master directory.
+Data can also be exported to or imported from a database e.g. for a metadata backup.

-mmusicc shall not replace a metadata editor but provide methods for automated syncing of large music libraries.
+mmusicc shall not replace a metadata editor and only provides methods for automated syncing of large music libraries.

+mmusicc's source code is inspired by the two music tag programs [quodlibet](https://github.com/quodlibet/quodlibet) and [puddletag](https://github.com/keithgg/puddletag) and uses some code fragments of those.

+mmusicc is still under development and is not yet suitable for productive use, yet.

+---
+## Programming Info
+Some notes for programming.
 ### Conventions

 - Program internal, all tags and assertion values are saved lowercase (casefold), except ID3 tags which are uppercase.